crocodic-studio/crudbooster/README.md

 [<img src="http://crudbooster.com/CrudBooster_Banner.png"/>](http://crudbooster.com)

-CRUDBooster is Laravel Framework that modified to bring a lot of features to develope a web application so simply.
-One of main feature is Smart CRUD Generator, so CRUDBooster will be create a module automatically included Create, Read, Update, Delete standard function.
+CRUDBooster is Laravel Framework that modified to bring a lot of features to develop a web application so simply.
+One of the main features is Smart CRUD Generator, so CRUDBooster will create a module automatically included Create, Read, Update, Delete standard function.
 And CRUDBooster is not usual CRUD Generator,you will get a lot of new experience with a new concept.
 CRUD Booster is dedicated to those who already understand the basic laravel.
 We do not recommend for those of you who have never used laravel altogether.

 ## System Requirement
 - PHP >= 5.6.x, PHP <= 7